TANGO-EU-PROJECT/API-server/README.md

-# API de Recursos
+# Resource API

-Esta API permite gestionar sensores, recursos y permisos de acceso.
+This API allows managing sensors, resources, and access permissions.

 ## Endpoints

-### 1. http://api-server.testing1.k8s-cluster.tango.rid-intrasoft.eu/add_permission - Permite agregar un nuevo permiso para un usuario, especificando su rol y recursos a los que tiene acceso.
+###1. http://api-server.testing1.k8s-cluster.tango.rid-intrasoft.eu/add_permission - Allows adding a new permission for a user, specifying their role and the resources they have access to.
-**Método**: POST
+**Method**: POST
 **Body**: JSON
 {
     "user_id": "user789",